Studying while you’re a carer

 Managing Carer Payment

-If you get Carer Payment you may still get paid if you work, study, train or volunteer.
-Find out about time off to work, study or train on the Services Australia website.
+If you get Carer Payment you don’t have to report time spent studying.
+You may still get paid if you start working.
+Find out about working while you get Carer Payment on the Services Australia website.